jlandowner/go-interactive-ssh/README.md

 ### Run by Command struct

-All you have to do is just give Run() of this client a list of commands you want to execute in a remote host.
+All you have to do is just `Run()` with a list of commands you want to execute in a remote host.

 ```go:client.go
 func (c *Client) Run(ctx context.Context, cmds []*Command) error
 ```

-The command is passed as a Command struct that contains the expected result, callback function, and so on.
+The command is passed as a `Command` struct that contains some options, a callback function and also its results.

 ```go:command.go
 // Command has Input config and Output in remote host.